HOPE for a Robust Parameterization of Long-memory State Space Models: Unravel a Mystery: Hankel Singular Values in Initialization and Training

 and the constant in $\mathcal{O}$ is universal. \end{thm}

 We defer the proof to~\Cref{sec:prooflowrank}.
-As explained in~\cref{sec:background}, the $\epsilon$-ranks of the continuous $\Gamma_2$ and the discrete $\overline{\Gamma}_2$ are the same as the two systems share the same Hankel singular values.
 What~\Cref{thm.lowrank} says is that if we ignore the logarithmic factors in the $\mathcal{O}$-notation, then the $\epsilon$-rank of $\overline{\Gamma}$ scales like $n^\beta$ as $n \rightarrow \infty$, where $\beta < 1$.
 For example, when $a_j$ are uniformly distributed on the unit disk, we have $\beta = 1/2$ plus a small number bounded by $\ln(2 + \sqrt{\ln(1/\delta)/2}) / \ln(n)$.
 In practice, we find that this term can almost be ignored (see~\Cref{sec:numexps}).
-Hence, unlike a randomly initialized Hankel matrix (see~\cref{sec:HankelSSM}), the $\epsilon$-rank of a random LTI system is unfortunately sublinear in $n$.
+The importance of~\Cref{thm.lowrank} is twofold: from an expository point of view, it theoretically verifies, using our Hankel operator framework, that random initializations of LTI systems could lead to poor model performance, as observed in~\cite{gu2020hippo} and~\cite{orvieto2023resurrecting}; from a practical perspective, it suggests high-rank systems are only scarce in the space of S4D model parameters.
+Hence, even when an LTI system is initialized with slow-decaying Hankel singular values, when $\mathbf{A}$, $\mathbf{B}$, and $\mathbf{C}$ are perturbed during training, it is at risk of losing numerical ranks and thus expressiveness.
+This is indeed observed in~\Cref{fig:hsvds}, even for $\texttt{init}_3$.